-- collection and preservation of evidence without alerting the suspect - the need to maintain detailed and accurate records of all investigatory actions - the need to ensure that all investigations adhere to relevant legislation - the point at which external advice may be sought - the reporting process internally, including timescales - reporting requirements to the ESFA as detailed in the Academies Financial Handbook; Trusts must notify the ESFA of any instances of fraud, theft and/or irregularity exceeding £5,000 individually, or £5,000 cumulatively in an academy's financial year.
-Any unusual or systematic fraud, regardless of value must also be reported.
+- collection and preservation of evidence without alerting the suspect; - the need to maintain detailed and accurate records of all investigatory actions: - the need to ensure that all investigations adhere to relevant legislation; - the point at which external advice may be sought: - the reporting process internally, including timescales; and - reporting requirements to the ESFA as detailed in the Academy Trust Handbook.
+Trusts must notify the ESFA of any instances of fraud, theft and irregularity exceeding £5,000 individually, or £5,000 cumulatively in any financial year.
+Any unusual or systematic fraud, regardless of value must also be reported. - 5.6 The following information is required to be reported to the ESFA: - full details of the event(s) with dates; - the financial value of the loss; - measures taken to prevent recurrence; - whether it was referred to the police (and if not why); and - whether insurance or the RPA have offset any loss